What is a Traffic Impact Study?

 Purpose

-The purpose of a TIS is to determine the potential traffic impacts of a proposed development on the existing road system.
+The purpose of a Traffic Impact Study is to determine the potential traffic impacts of a proposed development on the existing road system.
 It helps ensure safe and reasonable traffic conditions once the development is complete and protects the community’s investment in its street system.
 The study may also recommend geometric or operational roadway improvements to accommodate the increased traffic.

 Factors

-A TIS or TIA takes into account factors such as trip generation, traffic volume, intersection capacity analysis, infrastructure adequacy, and the overall impact on traffic patterns in the vicinity of the proposed development.
+A Traffic Impact Study, also referred to as a Traffic Impact Assessment takes into account factors such as trip generation, traffic volume, intersection capacity analysis, infrastructure adequacy, and the overall impact on traffic patterns in the vicinity of the proposed development.
 The study is conducted based on specific guidelines and procedures to ensure consistency and accuracy of information regarding the traffic impacts of the development.

 Importance